ipfs-inactive/docs/README.md

     - [Vote on your priorities](https://ipfs.canny.io/docs-features) for the next-gen docs platform!
 - [Docs beta repo](https://github.com/ipfs/ipfs-docs-v2) — WIP in rapid evolution
 - [IPFS user/goal personae](https://app.mural.co/t/protocollabs6957/m/protocollabs6957/1564779785852/cf7669f3c1773508a811a3fa0eadfb99efb310bf) illustrating the goals, motivations and potential frustrations of key current/potential IPFS users
-- [Research/test summaries](https://github.com/ipfs/docs/issues/288) for Q4 2019 (note: work in progress as the quarter continues!)
+- [Research/test plans and summaries](https://github.com/ipfs/docs/issues/288) for Q4 2019 OKR research efforts
-- [Research/test plan and summaries](https://docs.google.com/document/d/1c2TFeXLFW29a8HYwUq6K9-n8fDg2WhERRIi1CWHMC-8/edit?usp=sharing) for Q3 2019 OKR research efforts
+- [Research/test plans and summaries](https://docs.google.com/document/d/1c2TFeXLFW29a8HYwUq6K9-n8fDg2WhERRIi1CWHMC-8/edit?usp=sharing) for Q3 2019 OKR research efforts
 - [Documentation platform evaluation](https://github.com/ipfs/docs/issues/302) elaborating upon our decision to build docs beta on VuePress

 ## Want to get involved with IPFS documentation?

-We're undergoing major renovation to our docs in Q4 2019, but we would still **love ❤️ your help** to improve existing items or make new ones even better!
+We would **love ❤️ your help** to improve existing items or make new ones even better!
 Here are some ideas to get you started:

 1. **Join us on our weekly call!** See the top of this readme for full details on how and when.